 The word telematics was first coined in a United States Government Technology report in 1978, during the Cold War.
 This was when global positioning systems (GPS) were being developed mostly for military and intelligence applications due to concerns over national security and nuclear threat.
 It wouldn’t take long, however, before major research programs began experimenting with vehicle telematics to improve road safety and reduce environmental impact.

 Today, telematics’ meaning is largely connected to its use in tracking vehicles and assets when having up-to-date information on their location is needed for daily business functions.
 One example of telematics as it applies to modern fleet management is GPS tracking.

 How Do Telematics Systems Work?

 Telematics systems work by connecting a device, such as a GPS tracker or other data logging tool, to an asset.
 Then, the tool collects key performance data about the asset.
-Once collected, the device will attempt to send the data to a data center so the information can be collated and interpreted.
+Once collected, the device will send the information to a data center where it can be collated, interpreted, and analyzed.

 Once the data has been uploaded, the fleet manager can access it via the telematics system’s software—the specific operation of which may vary depending on the telematics solution used.

 Telematics devices can be installed in different ways depending on their type.
 For example, a location-tracking GPS device might be installed in a vehicle’s onboard diagnostics (OBD) port (which makes the device easy to install and provides power whenever the vehicle is active).

 Other GPS devices might be installed elsewhere in the vehicle to make them harder to find and tamper with—though they may need to be spliced into the vehicle’s power supply unless they have an independent power supply, such as a battery or a solar charger.